CERIT-SC/puppet-yum/README.md

 # Puppet yum module

-## Please note this plugin is deprecated, future maintenance took over the Puppet Community.
+## Please note this module is deprecated, future maintenance took over the Puppet Community.
 Please use new https://forge.puppet.com/puppet/yum

 This module provides helpful definitions for dealing with *yum*.